ecmwf-ifs/loki/docs/source/backends.rst

    loki.backend.maxgen.maxjgen

 .. warning::
-   Backends do not take make sure that the internal representation is compatible with the target language.
+   Backends do not make sure that the internal representation is compatible with the target language.
 Adapting the IR to the desired output format needs to be done before calling the relevant code generation routine.
-   For language transpilation (e.g., Fortran to C), corresponding :ref:`transformations <transformations>` must be applied (e.g., :any:`FortranCTransformation`).
+   For language transpilation (e.g., Fortran to C), corresponding :doc:`transformations <transformations>` must be applied (e.g., :any:`FortranCTransformation`).